redoral/reddit-market-bot/README.md

 REDDIT_PASS=***
 ```

-5. Fill in the necessary values, for instructions on how to get the values, see [example](https://towardsdatascience.com/how-to-use-the-reddit-api-in-python-5e05ddfd1e5c).
+5. Fill in the necessary values.
+For instructions on how to get the values, see [example](https://towardsdatascience.com/how-to-use-the-reddit-api-in-python-5e05ddfd1e5c).
 6. Update filter if needed in code, then run the app with `node index.js` and you should be good to go!

 ## Future Plans